 As a visiting student, you will be assigned to either a University-operated modern residence hall, a student house or to a student flat.
 Most student residences are no more than a 20-minute walk from classes.
 Residence hall accommodation usually includes a full dining plan.
 Student houses and flats provide either single or shared rooms, with shared kitchens and baths.
 You are expected to prepare your own meals if you live in a student house or flat.
 All visiting students can obtain access to the Internet and an e-mail account at the University's computing centers.
 All accommodation is guaranteed and prearranged by Arcadia University.

 You'll find a vibrant campus life and numerous opportunities to mingle with Scottish students.
-The University's Students' Union plans an ongoing program of club nights, concerts, and live performances and sponsors more than 170 clubs and associations.
+Edinburgh University Students' Association (EUSA) plans an ongoing program of club nights, concerts, and live performances and sponsors more than 170 clubs and associations.
 A comprehensive range of sports facilities are scattered in and around Edinburgh and you can join any one of 52 sports clubs or consider mixing it up in the weekly leagues of soccer, rugby, basketball, badminton or hockey.

 While located in a metropolitan setting, the University maintains the Firbush Outdoor Centre in the highlands, providing weekend opportunities to sail, windsurf, kayak, mountain bike and cross-country ski.